 Moving the eyes and hands from left to right when blending and reading is a critically important physical skill for the beginner.
 Most children catch on to this quickly, but there are always a few that struggle and become confused with the left-right directionality of reading, so there is no reason to take any chances.
 First Start Reading requires students to trace with a pencil on the dotted line underneath all of the blending and reading they do throughout the whole program.
 And by printing all of the words they are sounding out and reading, the left-right directionality is constantly reinforced.
 The amount of repetition in FSR ensures that every child masters this skill.

 4. Traditional phonics

 One more feature that I could not find in any phonics program was the use of the liquid consonants (l, m, n, r) and s for beginning blending rather than the stop consonants (b, p, d, g, t).
-This is a technique I learned from Classical Phonics (Word Mastery) and also from Greek.
+This is a technique I learned from Classical Phonics (Word Mastery).
 S and the liquid consonants can be voiced without a vowel sound, which is impossible with the stop consonants.
 Using the liquid consonants for blending eliminates this problem as the child is trying to sound out bat: b-uh-a-t.
 That uh has to be voiced with the stop consonants but not with s and the liquids.
 So First Start Reading begins with all of the consonants that can be blended smoothly and without any intervening vowels (m, s, n, r, f).
-The Ladder approach was developed to deal with this problem, and while there is nothing wrong with it, I think beginning with these easy-to-blend consonants is just as good, if not better.

 6. Slow down